f-droid/fdroid-website/_docs/Security_Model.md

 * website is
   [statically generated](https://gitlab.com/fdroid/fdroid-website) to
   greatly reduce the attack surface
-* website is fully functional when Javascript is disabled in the browser, eliminating all possibility of XSS attacks
+* website is fully functional when JavaScript is disabled in the browser, eliminating all possibility of XSS attacks